open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 08/21 02:58:41 - mmengine - INFO - Epoch(train) [1][20/25]  lr: 1.0000e-02  eta: 0:00:00  time: 0.0029  data_time: 0.0010  loss1: 0.1978  loss2: 0.4312  loss: 0.6290
 ```

-LogProcessor will output the log as the following format:
+LogProcessor will output the log in the following format:

 - The prefix of the log:
   - epoch mode(`by_epoch=True`): `Epoch(train) [{current_epoch}/{current_iteration}]/{dataloader_length}`
   - iteration mode(`by_epoch=False`): `Iter(train) [{current_iteration}/{max_iteration}]`)
-- Learning rate(`lr`): The learing rate of the last iteration.
+- Learning rate (`lr`): The learning rate of the last iteration.
 - Time:
   - `time`: The averaged time for infernce of the last `window_size` iterations.
   - `data_time`: The averaged time for loading data of the last `window_size` iterations.